 Be ready to field questions in your meeting.
 While you might be able to answer most of them off the top of your head, you may need to depend on resources, too.
 If you’re able to answer questions quickly and fully, you’ll be better able to move the meeting forward.

 If there aren’t many ideas to choose between, decisions happen faster.
-You’ll also create less cognitive load (the space in our brains we can dedicate to a particular choice) by having less options.
+You’ll also create less cognitive load (the space in our brains we can dedicate to a particular choice) by having fewer options.

-While it may go against common logic, this tactic can help make decisions happen.
+While it may go against our earlier recommendation, this tactic can help make decisions happen.
 Fast.
 Hold your meeting late on a Friday, then make clear that the meeting will continue until a decision is reached.
 Magic meeting motivation will take hold.
 Your participation levels will increase as people eagerly move the discussion along.